 The RFTF undertook an exploratory survey of existing rural finance instruments in May-June 2011 and the results were presented during a workshop in Brussels on 29, June 2011.
-An update on progress with the RFTF (Interim Report) and a plan of action for further work was presented during the 13th NRN meeting held in Den Haag, The Netherlands on 10 November, 2011 – (further details here).
+An update on progress of the RFTF (Interim Report) and a plan of action for further work was presented during the 13th NRN meeting held in Den Haag, The Netherlands on 10 November, 2011 – (See further details here).

 A Final Report [PDF ] on the ENRD Rural Entrepreneurship Thematic Initiative: Rural Finance focuses on access to rural finance for micro-, small-, and medium enterprises and builds upon and integrates the results of the Interim Report on the ENRD Rural Entrepreneurship Thematic Initiative: Rural Finance, compiled by the ENRD Contact Point in October 2011.

 The findings of the Final Report as well discussions on the current and future legislative propsals on financial engineering mechanisms were presented during the 14th NRN meeting organised in Thessaloniki, Greece on 2nd February 2012.
 (Click here for further details).

 A Seminar on “Facilitating Access to Finance for Rural Micro-Enterprises” has been organised by the Latvian NRN with the support of the ENRD Contact Point on the 28th of June 2012 in Riga, Latvia.
 (Click here for further details).